 Winterberry holly is a medium sized bush, growing no taller than 15 feet.
 The bark is smooth and attractive, gray to black, while the crown is upright and spreading.
 The branches are slender and grow quite thick in a zigzag pattern.

 When you read up on winterberry holly information, you learn that the shrubs are deciduous, with leaves up to 4 inches long.
-The leaves are dark green in the summer, turning yellow in autumn, and falling off entirely by October.
+The

 Even if you are already growing winterberry holly, you’ll have to look closely to see the small, greenish flowers that appear in spring.
 But it’s easy to glimpse the many bright red berries that deck the winterberry holly bows from late summer deep into winter.
 Each berry holds three to five tiny seeds.